PatPatDango/reaction-kernels/README.md

 	•	svm_dummy.py
 Minimal example showing how graph kernels can be used with an SVM.

+---

+## Work Package 1: Data Preparation and Graph Visualization

+In Work Package 1, the cleaned reaction dataset was loaded and prepared for further analysis.
+The dataset was split into small, class-balanced subsets to enable efficient experimentation and manual inspection.
+Each subset contains three reaction classes with twenty reactions per class, following the project guidelines.

+To ensure the correctness of the reaction representations, several visualization utilities were implemented.
+Chemical reactions were represented using three complementary graph views: reactant graphs (educts), product graphs, and the Imaginary Transition State (ITS) graph.
+Reactant and product graphs show the molecular structures before and after the reaction, respectively, while the ITS graph combines both sides and explicitly encodes bond changes occurring during the reaction.

+These visualizations were used as manual sanity checks to verify that reactions were correctly parsed and converted into graph representations.
+By inspecting selected examples from each subset, it was confirmed that atom labels, bond types, and reaction changes were represented consistently.
+This step ensures that the subsequent feature extraction and kernel-based methods operate on meaningful and correct graph structures.

+---

 ## Notes
 This repository covers WP0 (setup and familiarization).